Seren-SX/MUSA550-final/_posts/2020-12-22-Exploratory-analysis-and-Visualization.md

 <div id="hv-chart-5"></div>
 <div id="hv-chart-6"></div>

+It can be seen from the figure that part of the precipitation data is missing, so we excluded the precipitation data in the final modeling.

 ## **Crime**

-We also performed some simple exploratory analysis of our crime incidents data:
+We then performed some simple exploratory analysis of our crime incidents data using the `HvPlot` package and `Folium` package:

+### Spatial Distribution of Crime in Philadelphia (Folium)

+We visualized the spatial distribution for the crime incidents in Philadelphia.
+At first sight， most of the Airbnb are located in Manhattan and brooklyn.

+<div id="folium-chart-1"></div>

+### Crime in Philadelphia (Hvplot & Wordcloud)

 <div id="hv-chart-7"></div>